namlulu/namlulu/README.md

 - 🔭 At that movement, I am full-stack web developer.
-- 🌱 I’m currently learning Vue and Node JS based on TypeScript.
+- 🌱 I’m currently Working at BridgeCode.
 - 💬 Ask me about **React** **Vue** **Node JS** **MongoDB** **MySQL**
 - 📫 How to reach me: tmddnr3163@gmail.com